-The Veterinary Investigator Program is a 10-week summer program designed to provide incoming Cornell students, first- and second-year veterinary students with a rigorous and rewarding exposure to biomedical research at the highest level of inquiry and to motivate students to pursue the study of research problems that are relevant to veterinary medicine.
+The Veterinary Investigator Program is a 10-week summer program designed to provide incoming Cornell students and first and second-year veterinary students with a rigorous and rewarding exposure to biomedical research at the highest level of inquiry and to motivate students to pursue the study of research problems that are relevant to veterinary medicine.
 Cornell DVM students are encouraged to apply, however, a limited number of spaces are also reserved for external veterinary students.

 Stipend support of $5,000 will be awarded to successful candidates.
 Partial support is provided by the Merial Veterinary Scholars Program.
 The 2015 program will be from June 1 through August 7, 2015, with final reports due by August 18th.
 Participation in the program requires a full-time commitment.